 Prerequisites & What You’ll Need

 Start with the practical minimum: to measure ROI from content automation you need clean tracking, baseline performance, basic data skills, and aligned goals.
-Without 90 days of historical metrics and admin-level access to analytics and publishing platforms, any automation experiment will be blindfolded.
+If you don’t have 90 days of historical metrics and admin access to analytics and publishing platforms, any automation experiment will be guessing.
 The list below establishes the concrete tools, access levels, and quick setup actions that unlock reliable measurement and iteration.

 | Tool/Resource | Purpose | Required Access Level | Quick Setup Action |